|

 My story makes me who I am and I hope it can help my patients relate to what they are going through.
 My goal as an audiologist is to help those who have hearing loss by treating their hearing loss and helping them enjoy a better quality of life sooner rather than later.

-Dr. Angelina Kinn has recently joined Hearing HealthCare Centers as the new
+Dr. Angelina Kinn has recently joined Hearing HealthCare Centers as the new Doctor of Audiology in Colorado Springs!

-She graduated with her doctorate from Nova Southeastern University and has been an audiologist in the state of Colorado for over 10 years.
+She graduated with her doctorate from Nova Southeastern University and has been an audiologist in

 Dr. Kinn's passion is to help people stay connected with their family and friends.
 She loves to engage with her patients and build relationships.
 Dr. Kinn moved to Co.
 Springs 2 1/2 years ago from the Denver area with her husband Nathan, daughter Emory and her two frenchies, River and Roxy.